subspace/subnomicon/docs/rewards_fees.md

 ## Transaction Fees

-Each transaction on the Subspace Network has a length and a weight.
+Each transaction on the Autonomys Network has a length and a weight.
 Length of a transaction is the number of bytes it consumes on the network.
 Weight of a transaction is the number of picoseconds it takes to execute it by a node with reference hardware.
-Subspace Network separates the fees to be paid for a transaction into storage and compute fees.
-Storage fees are paid by the participants of the Subspace Network for the storage space they consume for including the transaction in a block and eventually archiving it.
+Autonomys Network separates the fees to be paid for a transaction into storage and compute fees.
+Storage fees are paid by the participants of the Autonomys Network for the storage space they consume for including the transaction in a block and eventually archiving it.
 Compute fees are paid for the computational resources they consume while executing the transaction.

 Storage fee depends on the length of the transaction and the amount of available storage on the network.
 The formula for the storage fee is: